bjorse/typetest-elm/README.md

-# Type test
+# Typing test

 This is my first Elm project on GitHub.
-It's a simple type test project.
+It's a simple typing test project.
 It's not finished yet though, so expect bugs if you actually try it out.

 The (known) limitations so far:

-  * 1000 word count limit
+  * 1000 word limit (and filtered on words above 2 characters, so even less than that)

-  * No error handling when words run out (words just stop to appear)
+  * No good handling when words run out (words just stop to appear)

   * ~~No actual ending on the contest, time keeps ticking~~ (fixed)